Cole Seely @coleseely_

-Currently in his fourth season racing in the premier class and riding for Honda’s factory team, Cole Seely is a smooth and natural rider, as well as a multitalented athlete who grew up riding and racing BMX before making his transition to motocross.
+Currently in his fifth season racing in the premier class and riding for Honda’s factory team, Cole Seely is a smooth and natural rider, as well as a multitalented athlete who grew up riding and racing BMX before making his transition to motocross.
 In fact, the laid-back native Southern Californian is still an avid cyclist and also spends time participating in other hobbies, including skateboarding and drifting, for which he owns a dedicated automobile.

 Seely’s professional motocross career began in 2009, and throughout his time in the 250SX West class, he was consistently in contention for the podium and race wins.
 In 2011, he notched two supercross victories en route to fourth overall in the series.
 He continued to impress by adding another win to his belt the following season, and finished third overall in points during his 2013 campaign.
 Seely’s 2014 season proved even more successful, as he tallied a pair of 250SX wins and challenged for the class title up until the final round, eventually settling for second.
 Prior to 2015, Seely had more premier-class experience than any of his fellow first-year competitors, having filled in for factory Honda on multiple occasions and even scoring his first 450SX class podium in 2014.